elattimer/Data503-Final-Project/README.md

 - Functions also include type hints ?
 - Passes some kind of test please
 - Function name should make sense (is a doing thing)
-- Commit at least twice a day (Before Lunch, before EOD)
+- Commit at least twice a day (Before Lunch, before EOD, maybe before 16:00?)
 - Commit with some kind of useful message that will describe what you did
   - Potential format??:
+  - Sign off : Name and Time (use git thing that aurora said)
 - Potentially use a formatting tool to make code all consistent
 - Add to requirements when you push
   - pip freeze >> Requirements.txt
+- Title your test functions with the following format:
+  - test_<function>.py
+- Variables are lowercase uppercase
+- Functions are lowercase and underscores
+- One function per file (acc one process)

 #### Tech Stack